LeChatErrant/API-template/README.md

 It gives your project a clean base to start and follows development good practices, essentially focusing on maintenability and extensibility

-Lastly, it aims to save developers a lot of time since all nasty configurations are already set up (typescript, eslint, jest, docker, kubernetes, CI, ...) and technologies are already chosen (language, testing framework, database, ORM, ...)
+Lastly, it aims to save developers a lot of time since all nasty configurations are already set up (typescript, eslint, jest, docker, CI, ...) and technologies are already chosen (language, testing framework, database, ORM, ...)

 Table of Contents
 =================